jpetazzo/pxe/README.md

 If you want to boot coreOS, check out [avlis/pxe_coreos](https://github.com/avlis/pxe_coreos)

+## It doesn't work!

+That's unfortunate.
+You should probably adapt these instructions to use host networking (i.e. `--net host`) since this recipe was written before host networking was available.
+Meanwhile, if you have strange symptoms (like, some things ping and some don't) you might have to disable bridge netfilter filtering.
+Please look at issue #17 for more details.

 ## Can I change the IP address, 192.168.242.1...?

 Yes.
 Be aware that the DHCP server on this container will offer IPs from 101 to 199 on the same /24 subnet.